LTUC/amman-dotnet-401d2/Curriculum/Class05/Lab.md

 **A Readme is a requirement.
 No Readme == No Grade.** <br />
 Here are the requirements for a valid readme: <br />

-Your readme is extremely important in this lab because it will be a guide for us to know exactly what you did where and how.
+Your readme is ***extremely important*** in this lab because it will be a guide for us to know exactly what you did where and how.
 Define for me, in your readme, the following:
 1. An introduction to the project
+1. Your digital drawing of your zoo
 1. Create your own technical documentation.
 Breakdown and define each of the OOP principles in your own words.
 1. Provide under each OOP definition a couple (you do not have to define all) of examples of how you are applying this into your project